sheppoor/tamescripts/README.md

 But my needs might not match yours.
 Your feedback is essential to understanding what improvements our community needs.

-## Roadmap

-It is in pre-1.0 release, the final feature set and the roadmap are likely to change.
-With that said, here's the high-level plan:

-- Many features to come based on real world use and feedback, including
-  - ~~Better cell or row hotspots for drilldown clicking~~
-  - Delete/remove transcript
-  - Word/phrase frequency search by meeting
-  - Feedback warning before adding a transcript already added
-- Continue to refactor
-- ~~Improvements to setup process~~
-- Officially release version 1.0

 ## Technology stack

 Express.js, 100% JavaScript implementation with embedded HTML in the ejs files, and just a touch of custom CSS.